 (b) No person shall operate any veneer dryer such that visible air contaminants emitted from any dryer stack or emission point exceed:

-(A) An average operating opacity of ten percent; and
+(A) An average operating opacity, as defined in division 200, of 10 percent.
+A violation of the average operating opacity limitation is judged to have occurred if the opacity of emissions on each of the three days is greater than the specified average operating opacity limitation; and

 (B) A maximum opacity of 20 percent.